James Scholar Honors

 - Only credentials on their original Illinois application will be used.

-- All qualified students will receive an invitation from our Honors Director at the start of the semester.
+- All qualified students will receive an invitation from our Honors Director prior to the start of the semester.

 - James Scholar students who inter-collegiate-transfer into DGS from other colleges on campus maintain their honors designation, assuming all requirements were met through their previous college.

-- Incoming Transfer students that earned at least a 3.8 at their previous institution will receive an invitation to self-nominate (for thier first semester on campus)
+- Incoming Transfer students that earned at least a 3.85 at their previous institution will receive an invitation to self-nominate (for their first semester on campus)

 - Any Incoming Transfer student that provides documentation showing membership to their previous institution's academic honors program will also be welcomed into the DGS James Scholar Program